Skip to content

 We recommend you set an explicit npm package name in your Stainless config instead of relying on our fallback naming behavior.

-⚠️ Unsupported/WebsocketEventVariantIsNotAnObject
+⚠️ TypeScript/PublishingWithoutOIDC

 The event schema type ({schema.type}) is not object, this event variant will be skipped.

-⚠️ Unsupported/WebsocketEventDiscriminatorValue
+⚠️ Unsupported/WebSocketEventDiscriminatorValue

 The event schema discriminator value ({value}) is not a string, no types will be generated for it.